DarwinJones/tricksters_tavern/README.md

 ### Quests [VERY WIP]

 Embark with the other players on adventures where you get to make choices and contend with traps, monsters, and each other!

-## How to Play

-1. The _output folder contains .pngs of the class images as well as a print and play .pdf of the playtest cards
-2. The full rules can be found in the RULES.md and contains rules for the new additions as well as the